FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/opermsg.md

  **{0..255}

 Defines the categories of messages that are intended for the operator.
 All messages are also written in the log file.
-This is a subset of the Transfer CFT{{< TransferCFT/componentshortname  >}} log messages defined by the algebraic sum of the values indicated in the following table.
+This is a subset of the {{< TransferCFT/axwayvariablesComponentShortName  >}} log messages defined by the algebraic sum of the values indicated in the following table.